unlim-it/docs.bosonprotocol.io/src/docs/protocol-overview/smart-contracts.md

 ### Services in the background

-A scheduled process is running in the backend that flags the vouchers when redemption was made and when wait periods expire.
-Anybody could be executing these functions, marked as external, the backend is currently running them for
+A scheduled process is running in the back end that flags the vouchers when redemption was made and when wait periods expire.
+Anybody could execute these functions, marked as external - the back end is currently running them for
 convenience: `VoucherKernel.triggerExpiration()`,
 `VoucherKernel.triggerFinalizeVoucher()`, `Cashier.withdraw()`.